rdf-link/vocabulary/README.md

 ## Utils

-The `DATATYPE` constant is a collection of [RDF datatypes](https://www.w3.org/TR/rdf11-concepts/#section-Datatypes), the `DEFAULT_DATATYPE` constant is the default datatype for RDF literals.
+The `DATATYPE` constant is a collection of [RDF datatypes](https://www.w3.org/TR/rdf11-concepts/#section-Datatypes) and the `DEFAULT_DATATYPE` constant is the default datatype for RDF literals.

 ```ts
 import { DATATYPE, DEFAULT_DATATYPE } from "@rdf-link/vocabulary/utils";